LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 You will want to lead this one stronger than the rest.
 As soon as possible, though, loosen up and let the mob take over.

-Note: as Facilitator you will not be join the rotations.
-You can make an exception for this if there is a very small group (2-3) or if you are trying to model some behavior
+Note: as a facilitator you will not be joining the rotations.

+Later, You can make an exception for this if there is a very small group (2-3) or if you are trying to model some behavior

 ### State the Rules